dbohdan/stone-agent/README.md

           Decrypt standard input to standard output by connecting to running agent pipe
-          Decrypt standard input to standard output with age.
+          Decrypt standard input to standard output by running age.
 (Used internally by 'listen'.)

 Arguments:
   [unix-socket]